cicdguy/sereno/README.md

 #### Docker

-Simple mount the metrics data into the container and run it as below:
+Simply mount the metrics data into the container and run it as below:

 ```
 docker run -it --rm -v `pwd`/sample.json:/data/sample.json sereno /data/sample.json